-- a) Significant-habitat of endangered species and threatened species; and
+- a) habitat of endangered species and threatened species;

 - b) Provincially significant wetlands;

 - c) locally significant wetlands and unevaluated wetlands;

 - d) significant woodlands;

 - e) significant valleylands;

-- f) significant wildlife habitat,
+- f) significant wildlife habitat;

-- g) significant areas of natural and scientific interest (ANSI);
+- g) areas of natural and scientific interest (ANSI);

-- h) Fish habitat,
+- h) Fish habitat;

-And the following natural hazards:
+- i) And the following natural hazards:

-- i) Hazardous lands adjacent to rivers, streams which are impacted by flooding hazards and/or erosion hazards (steep slopes); and - j) Hazardous sites.
+- 1. Hazardous lands adjacent to rivers, streams which are impacted by flooding hazards and/or erosion hazards (steep slopes); and

+- 2. Hazardous sites.

-Natural heritage features are identified in greater detail on Schedule B-1 and B-2 to the Official Plan.
+Natural heritage features are identified in greater detail on Schedule B1 and B2 to the Official Plan.
 These schedules will be amended as new natural heritage features are identified.

-The objectives of the Environmental Protection designation are: is to
+The objectives of the Environmental Protection designation are:

-- a) To protect natural features and areas for the long term; - b) To maintain, restore or where possible, improve, the diversity and connectivity of natural features in an area and the long term ecological function and bio-diversity of natural heritage systems, should be maintained, restored or where possible, improved, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features; - To prohibit development on lands which are potentially hazardous and lands where the proposal would have a negative impact on the functions, features or linkages; - d) To maintain water quality and quantity in the Grand River and streams; - e) To encourage the maintenance and improvement of public and privately owned lands to provide for a sustainable natural ecosystem throughout the Town; and, - f) To protect significant habitat of endangered species and threatened species-; and, g) To protect human health, recognizing the important link between environmental, animal and human health, thereby improving the quality of life for residents of the Town.
+- a) To protect natural features and areas for the long term; - b) To maintain, restore or where possible, improve, the diversity and connectivity of natural features in an area and the long term ecological function and bio-diversity of natural heritage systems, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features; - c) To prohibit development on lands which are potentially hazardous and lands where the proposal would have a negative impact on the functions, features or linkages; - d) To maintain water quality and quantity in the Grand River and streams; - e) To encourage the maintenance and improvement of public and privately owned lands to provide for a sustainable natural ecosystem throughout the Town; and, - f) To protect habitat of endangered species and threatened species; and, - g) To protect human health, recognizing the important link between environmental, animal and human health, thereby improving the quality of life for residents of the Town.